-- (s) Upon receipt of a notice of Routine or Target Investigation or any other request from the Administrative Director, or his or her designee, to review all files and other records pertaining to the employer's utilization review process, whether electronic or paper, that are created or held outside of California, the claims administrator or utilization review organization shall either deliver all such requested files and other records to an address in California specified by the Administrative Director, or his or her designee, or reimburse the Administrative Director for the actual expenses of each investigator who travels outside of California to the place where the records are held, including the per diem expenses, travel expenses and compensated overtime of the investigators. - (t) For the purposes of assessing penalties, the requirement to perform any act related to utilization review practices shall be calculated based on timelines outlined under section 9792.9.3. - (u) If the claims administrator or utilization review organization does not record the date a document is received, it shall be deemed received by using the method set out in section 9792.9.1, except that: - (1) where the request for authorization is made by mail through the U.S. postal service and no proof of service by mail exists, the request shall be deemed to have been received by the claims administrator, or utilization review organization on whichever date is earlier, either the receipt date stamped by the addressee, or within five (5) calendar days of the date stated in the request for authorization; or, where the addressee can show a delay in mailing by the postmark date on the mailing envelope, then: (A) within five (5) calendar days of the postmark date, if the place of mailing and place of address are both within California; (B) within ten (10) calendar days if the place of address is within the United States but outside of California; or (C) within twenty (20) calendar days if the place of address is outside of the United States; and - (2) where the request for authorization is made by express mail, overnight mail or courier without any proof of service, the request shall be deemed received by the addressee on the date specified in any written confirmation of delivery. - (v) Following a review of the selected investigation files, a preliminary investigation report will be provided to the investigation subject.
-The preliminary investigation report shall consist of the preliminary notice of utilization review penalty assessments, and may include one or more requests for additional documentation or compliance.
-If the Administrative Director has determined that the investigation has uncovered the existence of a systemic problem in the operations, procedures, or policies of an approved utilization review plan organization, notice of his/her intent to place the utilization review plan on probation or withdraw approval of the plan, and the underlying reasons shall also be included in the preliminary investigation report.
-The investigation subject may request a conference within twenty-one (21) calendar days of the issuance of the preliminary report.
-Following the conference or, after twenty-one (21) calendar days in the case where no conference has been requested, the Administrative Director or his or her designee shall issue an Order to Show Cause Re: Assessment of Administrative Penalty (which shall include the final investigation report and any applicable notices), as set forth in section 9792.15.
+- (t) For the purposes of assessing penalties, the requirement to perform any act related to utilization review practices shall be calculated based on timelines outlined under section 9792.9.3. - (\underline{up}) If the claims administrator or utilization review organization does not record the date a document is received, it shall be deemed received by using the method set out in section 9792.9(a)(2) or section 9792.9.1(a)(2), except that: - (1) where the request for authorization is made by mail through the U.S. postal service and no proof of service by mail exists, the request shall be deemed to have been received by the claims administrator, or utilization review organization on whichever date is earlier, either the receipt date stamped by the addressee, or within five (5) calendar days of the date stated in the request for authorization; or, where the addressee can show a delay in mailing by the postmark date on the mailing envelope, then: (A) within five (5) calendar days of the postmark date, if the place of mailing and place of address are both within California; (B) within ten (10) calendar days if the place of address is within the United States but outside of California; or (C) within twenty (20) calendar days if the place of address is outside of the United States; and - (2) where the request for authorization is made by express mail, overnight mail or courier without any proof of service, the request shall be deemed received by the addressee on the date specified in any written confirmation of delivery. - (q) Upon initiating a Special Target Investigation, the Administrative Director, or his or her designee, shall provide to the claims administrator or the utilization review organization a written description of the factual information or of the complaint containing factual information or a copy of the complaint that triggered the utilization review investigation, unless the Administrative Director or his or her designee determines that providing the information would make the investigation less useful.
+The claims administrator or utilization review organization shall have ten (10) business days upon receipt of the written description or copy of the complaint to provide a written response to the Administrative Director or his or her designee.
+After reviewing the written response, the Administrative Director, or his or her designee, shall either close the investigation without the assessment of administrative penalties or conduct further investigation to determine whether a violation exists and whether to impose penalty assessments. - (r) For utilization review organizations: The files and other records, whether electronic or paper, that pertain to the utilization review process shall be retained for at least three (3) years following either: (1) the most recent utilization review decision for each injured employee, or (2) the date on which any appeal from the assessment of penalties for violations of Labor Code section 4610 or sections 9792.6 through 9792.12 is final, whichever date is later.
+Claims administrators shall retain their claim files as set forth in section 10102 of Title 8 of the California Code of Regulations.